James Kirkwood Jr.: Career

 From 1953 to 1957, he played Mickey Emerson on the soap opera Valiant Lady.
-Kirkwood wrote the semi-autobiographical novel There Must Be a Pony, made into a television film starring Elizabeth Taylor and Robert Wagner.
+Kirkwood wrote the semi-autobiographical novel There Must Be a Pony!, made into a television film starring Elizabeth Taylor and Robert Wagner.
 Other novels include P.S.
 Your Cat Is Dead (adapted into a play of the same name, which was, in turn, adapted into a film by Steve Guttenberg), Good Times/Bad Times, Some Kind of Hero, and Hit Me with a Rainbow.

 In 1959, Kirkwood appeared on Perry Mason as Johnny Baylor, son of Sen. Harriman Baylor, in "The Case of the Foot-Loose Doll."

 In 1970, Simon & Schuster published Kirkwood's American Grotesque about the trial of Clay Shaw.
 Shaw, a New Orleans businessman, was tried by New Orleans District Attorney Jim Garrison on charges that he was involved in a conspiracy to assassinate United States President John F. Kennedy and later acquitted.
 Kirkus Reviews wrote that "Kirkwood's portrait of Shaw as St. Sebastian is overdone to the point of self defeat" and that "the book does clinch the impression that legal grounds for the conspiracy charges were insufficient."

 Kirkwood won the 1976 Tony Award for Best Book of a Musical, the Drama Desk Award for Outstanding Book of a Musical, the New York Drama Critics' Circle Award, and the Pulitzer Prize for Drama with collaborator Nicholas Dante for A Chorus Line.

 Kirkwood also wrote the comedic play Legends! which toured the United States with Mary Martin and Carol Channing in 1987.
 The plot concerns a producer with a sure-fire commercial script, but no credibility, who lures two out-of-work but long-time feuding actresses "of a certain age" to star in his putative Broadway production.
-Legends! was the most financially successful road production of that season, but when producers insisted on cutting an important speech about breast cancer by Mary Martin's character, the actress declared she would complete her contractual obligation, but would not open the play on Broadway, and the show closed on the road.
+Legends! was the most financially successful road production of that season, but at some point during the tour, the actress declared she would complete her contractual obligation for the tour but would not open the play on Broadway, and the show closed on the road.
+There were apparently multiple reasons for Martin's decision, including her disappointment that a scene including a monologue about breast cancer by her character was cut from the script, as well as the fact that Martin was having trouble remembering her lines, and tensions and conflicts with her co-star had developed during the tour.
 Kirkwood wrote a book about the production of Legends! titled Diary of a Mad Playwright: Perilous Adventures on the Road with Mary Martin and Carol Channing.

 A revival of Legends! was mounted with Joan Collins and Linda Evans of Dynasty fame.
 It toured more than 30 cities in the United States and Canada beginning in autumn 2006, but did not appear on Broadway as had been planned.